Choose a college

 The Supervised Demonstration Teaching in Mathematics courses involve a series of classroom performance observations by the host teacher and clinical supervisor that develop comprehensive performance data about the teacher candidate’s skills.

-Teacher Work Sample in Mathematics
+Teacher Performance Assessment in Mathematics Education

-The Teacher Work Sample is a culmination of the wide variety of skills learned during your time in the Teachers College at WGU.
-In order to be a competent and independent classroom teacher, you will showcase a collection of your content, planning, instructional, and reflective skills in this professional assessment.
+College at WGU.
+In order to be a competent and independent classroom teacher, you will showcase a collection of your

 You will create an online teaching portfolio that includes professional artifacts (e.g. resume and Philosophy of Teaching Statement) that demonstrate the skills you have acquired throughout your Demonstration Teaching experience.